aubreyrjones/iblisvm/docs/instructions.md

 RETURN - Return from a CALL instruction.

     Unnecessary.
-Use: POP r[0], regC;
+Use: POP r[0], regC; where regC is your stack pointer.

 FORK -

     (addr, segment) : spawn a new thread in the given local segment, with initial instruction pointer value equal to addr.
+Note: This instruction is assembled as a TYPE A instruction, with mode=0, and the segment index contained in the regC field.